CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 aside:
   toc: true
 ---
-If you’re diving into the world of writing and publishing, especially in the business realm, I’ve got some tips to share with you.
+If you’re diving into the world of writing and publishing, especially in the expert realm, I’ve got some tips to share with you.
 <!--more-->
-## Strategic Compass In The Business  Book World
+## Strategic Compass In The Expert Book World

 ### 1. Keep It Realistic